bigpandaio/ansible-workshop/workshop/8_hide_all_secrets.md

 ERROR!
 Decryption failed
 ```

-If we tell Ansible where are password file is though:
+If we tell Ansible where the password file is though:

 ```sh
 ansible-playbook ./deploy.yml --vault-password-file=./.ansible-vault-pass --tags web